DavidDerhy/api-docs/source/includes/_develop_debug.md

-#Develop and Debug
+# Develop and Debug

-The developer tools [API browser](https://developer.fidortecs.com/api-browser/), [Fidor schema](https://github.com/fidor/fidor_schema), [Fidor starter kits](https://github.com/fidor/fidor_starter_kits), [Application Manager](https://apm.fidor.de/), sandbox environment and [developer community](https://developer.fidor.de/)  are provided free of charge.
+The developer tools [Fidor schema](https://github.com/fidor/fidor_schema), [Fidor starter kits](https://github.com/fidor/fidor_starter_kits), [Application Manager](https://apm.fidor.de/), sandbox environment and [developer community](https://developer.fidor.de/)  are provided free of charge.
 You only pay for API usage once you submit your application for approval and it goes live.

-##Add and Change Scopes
+## Add and Change Scopes

 Fidor APIs provide a wide range of functions and provide access to a wide range of banking services.
 In the Application Manager you have to decide and define the scope, i.e. the set of functions your application needs in order to work properly.
 Here your can also select whether your application only needs access to your own account or if you plan to provide the application to other people, so that the application needs access to their data and accounts.

-##Sandbox
+## Sandbox

+Our sandbox environment offers an account simulation with the most important API functions.
+So once developed and tested with the sandbox environment, your application should be production ready.

-For every new application a dedicated sandbox environment (account simulation) is created.
+For every new application a dedicated sandbox account is automatically  created.
 The sandbox comes with some test data, so that you can start developing your application against the sandbox immediately.

 To connect your application to the sandbox use the following URLs: